pxc1984/django-library-api/README.md

-# API for an abstract library
+# API for a library

 This is a test exercise for me to learn Django for creating 'state-of-the-art' (sarcasm) API.